https://www.youtube.com/watch?v=0wiL_4OtOo0

-What is a Nucleus (NUC) colony, and how do we make our nucs?
+What is a Nucleus (NUC) colony, and how do we make our nucleus colonies?
 For our apiary, nucleus colonies are the continuum from generation to generation, the movement of life force that sustains.
-For the honeybee, this is accomplished via swarming or supersedure.
+For the honeybee, this is accomplished via swarming or supercedure.
 We harness the reproductive energy in the honeybee making nucleus colonies with queen cells or queens, beginning in June and ending late July.
 Qualified breeding mothers are selected ( from our own bees and extant sources) to raise daughters from.
 These are in turn assessed over 1-2 years time for outstanding qualities in wintering, honey production, disease resistance and docility without the use of any medicaments whatsoever.
 Subsequently, any frailty at all with regards to parasites, immunity, or responses to nutritional stress are obvious and exceptional qualities of performance as easily ascertained.
-Culling is, therefore, a necessary part of our program, with the brood and bees recycled to make more nucs to assess and so on, ad infinitum.
-Our nucs are started with 2 deep frames of open and sealed brood, attending bees, a frame of honey pollen and bees and a frame of foundation.
+Culling is, therefore, a necessary part of our program, with the brood and bees recycled to make more singles to assess and so on, ad infinitum.
+Our Nucleus colonies are started with 2 deep frames of open and sealed brood, attending bees, a frame of honey pollen and bees and a frame of foundation.
 We use a divided deep so that each deep potentially contains 2 new colonies.
 If one fails to mate, I can easily combine to make a larger 8 frame nuc.

 Note: We DO NOT sell packages.